Oculoplastics | Functional & Medical

 Some patients experience excessive tearing because the normal tear drainage pathway becomes blocked.
 This can be due to conditions such as nasolacrimal duct obstructions, dacryocystitis, punctal or canalicular stenosis, canaliculitis, or lacrimal tumors.
 This can occur at different levels of the lacrimal system and, in certain conditions, repair of this requires us to perform a Dacryocystorhinostomy (DCR).

 Description Coming Soon…

 Thyroid Eye Disease

 Meet Dr. Kumar

-He graduated from the from the University of South Alabama College of Medicine in 2010 and completed Fellowships in cosmetic and reconstructive surgery of the eyelids, orbit and lacrimal system at the University of South Florida-Morsani College of Medicine in Tampa and Duke University Hospital in Durham, North Carolina.
+Dr. Kumar completed his fellowship training in cosmetic and reconstructive surgery of the face, orbit, and lacrimal system at the University of South Florida in Tampa, FL and the Duke Eye Hospital in Durham, NC.

 Schedule a Consultation